 Dog grooming has the potential to be a very profitable venture, but the success of your business will depend on a few factors:

 The good news is that the pet industry is seeing a striking growth spurt, with an estimated $99 billion spent on pets in 2020.
+The global pet grooming market is projected to grow at a CAGR of roughly 7%–9%.
 We know that people are willing to spend piles of cash to pamper their pets.
 To become profitable, you must entice them to spend their money at your business rather than competitors’.

 What is the best setup for a dog grooming business?